Medical explanations of bewitchment: Projection

 Demos asserts that the violent fits displayed, often aimed at figures of authority, were attributed to bewitchment because it allowed the afflicted youth to project their repressed aggression and not be directly held responsible for their behaviors because they were coerced by the Devil.
 Therefore, aggression experienced because of witchcraft became an outlet and the violent fits and the physical attacks endured, inside and outside the courtroom, were examples of how each girl was undergoing the psychological process of projection.

+Flying ointment

+"Flying ointment" or "witch's ointment" was a hallucinogenic ointment said to have been used in the practice of European witchcraft from at least as far back as the Early Modern period.
+Applying the ointment to the body caused hallucinations of flying and sexual experiences, and women who used the ointment were condemned as witches.
+Active ingredients in the ointment may have included monkshood and nightshade.